IBM/community-automation/README.md

 ## Introduction
 This repo represents the Community Automation effort where teams can contribute automation to be shared with other teams.
 We desided as a guild to use Jenkins and Ansible combination for our implementations.
 Jenkins and Ansible details below.

+## Prereq
+Make sure your ansible client is at version 2.9 or greater

 ## Play list
 | play | Description | status | Comments |
 |------|-------------|--------|----------|